-It is the responsibility of the Durham Police, Crime & Victims’ Commissioner (PCVC) to secure an efficient and effective police force for the area.
+It is the responsibility of the Durham Police and Crime Commissioner (PCC) to secure an efficient and effective police force for the area.

 This includes setting the budget for the police force.
 The Government only provides around 72% of the funding necessary to run the force, and the rest is raised through part of Council Tax, known as the Policing Precept.